eduhund/taskbook/docs/StudentAPI.md

 ### User

+A basic type, representing the user (for now, only student).
+In general use object does not contain any sensitive information, on auth sessions (see auth, checkPayment and createPass methods) it provides an additional item _token_.

 | Item      | Description                 | Type             | Required |
 | --------- | --------------------------- | ---------------- | -------- |
 | id        | Unique User ID              | UserID           | true     |